Magnetic Resonance Angiography (MRA)

 In some cases, contrast dye may be added to your bloodstream.
 This is done to make

 your blood vessels easier to see.
-The contrast is put into your vein with an IV (intravenous)
+The contrast is put into your vein through an IV

 Why might I need MRA?